 About Me

-I am a Sir Henry Wellcome Research Fellow, based in the Psychology Department at the University of East Anglia.
+I am an Assistant Professor based in the Psychology Department at the University of East Anglia.
 I am interested in understanding how beliefs about the world and our motivation to explore it, emerge from the ways in which we learn.

 Using a mixture of interactive online games, computational modelling, neuroimaging, behavioural experiments, field studies, survey data and economic theory, I try to understand the decisions we make and the underlying neurobiology that gives rise to them.